larson-group/clubb_release/Readme.txt

 1.  cd ~/hoc_v2.2_tuner/model

-2. Edit <case>_model.in for each case you wish to run, or just leave them as is.
+2. Edit <CASE>_model.in for each case you wish to run, or just leave them as is.
 Usually you will want to keep these the same.
    See the rain code for description of kk_rain and cloud_sed.
    See BUGSrad description below for a description of the interactive